vala-lang/vala-docs/docs/developer-guides/bindings/writing-a-vapi-manually/07-00-binding-a-c-function-s-parameter-and-return-types/07-02-structs.md

 void compute_foo(Foo f);
 ```

-Very rarely a C library function is written to receive a struct passed
+Very rarely, a C library function is written to receive a struct passed
 by value and not reference.
 You will see the `struct` keyword used in
 the C function's parameter.
 You may also see `const struct`.
 To get
 Vala to pass the struct by value the `[SimpleType]` annotation needs to